 - Exceptions and briefs must be filed up to or before 25 days before the next scheduled meeting.
 The Review Board is not bound by findings of fact and conclusions of law made by a special master in their consideration of the record.

 - There is no de novo hearing before the Review Board.

-- Report of Review Board filed in Supreme Court.
-Respondent and State Bar have 30 days to file exceptions.
-Court has discretion to grant oral argument on any exception upon application.
+- The report of the Review Board is filed in the Supreme Court.
+The respondent and State Bar of Georgia have 30 days to file exceptions.
+The court has discretion to grant oral argument on any exception upon application.

-- After final judgment of disbarment or suspension, the attorney must immediately cease the practice of law, notify all clients within 30 days of the inability to represent them and the necessity for promptly retaining new counsel, take all actions necessary to protect the interests of client, and file a certification with the Court (within 45 days of Order).
+- After the final judgment of disbarment or suspension, the attorney must immediately cease the practice of law, notify all clients within 30 days of the inability to represent them and the necessity for promptly retaining new counsel, take all actions necessary to protect the interests of their clients and file a certification with the court (within 45 days of the order).

-- Statute of limitations: 4 years from commission of act, although may be tolled for an additional 2 years if offense is unknown.
-[Bar Rule 4-222(a)]
+- Statute of limitations: Four years from the commission of the act, although it may be tolled for an additional two years if the offense is unknown [Bar Rule 4-222(a)]

 After a grievance has been filed, the record or any other evidence may be destroyed in specific situations, including: